-In well over two decades of leading and consulting on change, I can honestly say I’ve seen successful and unsuccessful change, as well as well-executed and poorly executed change.
+In more than two decades of leading and consulting on change, I’ve seen successful and unsuccessful change.
+And well-executed and poorly executed change.

-Whatever the approach, process and style of leadership, everything I have seen reinforces my belief that communication is the root of change success and that good communications channels and media are vital.
+Whatever the approach, process and style of leadership, everything I have seen reinforces my belief that communication is the root of change success.
+Good communications channels and media are vital.

-There are organisations whose first ever newsletter was something I produced as part of a change initiative (normally met with ‘why do we need this?’ by local managers, such was their novelty).
-Some continued it and the flash vehicle that they have today was founded in those early documents I produced with hand-created diagrams and pictures to explain what was happening.
+There are organisations whose first ever newsletter was something I produced as part of a change initiative.
+They are normally met with ‘why do we need this?’ by local managers, such was their novelty.
+Some continued with the communications channels.
+The flash vehicle they have today was founded in those early documents I produced with hand-created diagrams and pictures to explain what was happening.

 In recent years more organisations tell me that: “We have a communications vehicle and recognized channels”.
-But I’ve learnt to test and check these statements rather than tick them off in my change readiness survey, because having them and using them well are two different things.
+But I’ve learnt to test and check these statements rather than tick them off in my change readiness survey.
+Having them and using them well are two different things.

 So what is the place communications professionals who are in corporate communications roles when it comes to change?
-I firmly believe that they have one, but they need to be open to the idea that communications in change serves a different purpose and follows a different flow from their regular communications.
+I firmly believe that they have one, but they need to be open to the idea that communications in change serves a different purpose.
+It follows a different flow from their regular communications.

-I have been faced with a communications team pumping out good news stories and what I see as CEO ego pandering when we are deep in a difficult consultation and staff are concerned for their jobs.
-Just imagine going to a funeral and screaming “It’s all going to be wonderful” if you want to know how that goes down.
+I have been faced with a communications team pumping out good news stories and what I see as CEO ego pandering.
+This happens in a difficult consultation and staff are concerned for their jobs.
+Just imagine going to a funeral and screaming “It’s going to be wonderful” to see how that goes down.

 The following are some thoughts to help communications professionals see the world of communications from the change agents’ perspective.
 It’s by no means everything you will ever need to know, but hopefully it gets you thinking.